 Another problem could be that you run into a European brand measured for the U.S. or vice versa.
 As we said before, having your measurements in both in. and cm will be useful.

-When it comes to shoes, you can use this conversion chartOpens in a new tab. to help you.
+When it comes to shoes, you can use this conversion chart to help you.

 Different companies will have different measurements.
 Some will want your full height, boot, and jean size, while others want an inseam, outseam, chest, waist, hip, and thigh.
 Just be prepared.